 Medical and health care facilities in Martinique are on a par with those of France and are considered to be some of the best in the French West Indies.
 Specialist treatment is also available.
 There are around 20 hospitals and clinics located on the island, including 24-hour emergency facilities.
-Travellers should be up to date on common vaccinations like hepatitis A and hepatitis B, tetanus, and MMR (measles, mumps, rubella) before travelling to Martinique, but no vaccinations are required by immigration officials.
-Medical insurance is advised.
+Travellers should be up to date on common vaccinations such as hepatitis A and hepatitis B, tetanus, and MMR (measles, mumps, rubella) before travelling to Martinique, and travellers need proof of yellow fever vaccination.

 As in France, tips are usually included in restaurant bills in Martinique and taxes and service charges are included in hotel rates.

 There is very little crime in Martinique but visitors should take sensible precautions and avoid isolated areas after dark, and not carry large amounts of cash or jewellery.
 Valuables and travel documents should, where possible, be left in safety deposit boxes and hotel safes.